Chance Constrained Economic Dispatch Considering the Capability of Network Flexibility Against Renewable Uncertainties: Introduction

-Despite the respective success of chance constraints and network flexibility in ED problems, there are no studies to combine these two thoughts and better address the impact of renewable uncertainties.
-Some existing works managed to include a set of operating scenarios to represent the uncertain renewable outputs (e.g., \cite{sang2018stochastic, shi2018stochastic}), where the line parameters are just treated as extra decision variables in the numerical optimization.
-Although the obtained solution improves the operational economy of high-renewable systems, it does not explain why and how the improvement is made.
-Overall, there is a lack of explicit mechanisms of how the network parameters affect system operation under renewable uncertainties, which prevents a further benefit from network flexibility.
+Moreover, the existing works mainly investigate the role of network flexibility in a numerical way, e.g., line susceptances are treated as extra decision variables in the optimization.
+The obtained solution does improve the system performance, but it does not explain why and how the improvement is made.
+It remains to explore a deeper understanding of the mechanism of how the network topologies affect system operation, which could also facilitate the design of solution method to efficiently handle the complexity of continuous-type network flexibility.

-In this paper, we establish a CCED formulation considering continuously adjustable line susceptances, which finds the optimal generation and line susceptance scheme with the minimal expected generation cost while satisfying the chance constraints regarding generations and line flows.
+This paper formulates the CCED problem with continuously adjustable line susceptances, which finds the optimal generation dispatch and line susceptance scheme to achieve the minimal expected generation cost and satisfy the generation and line flow chance constraints.
 The main contributions are twofold.

-First, we derive an analytical form of the CCED problem that reveals the role of network flexibility.
-It turns out that renewable uncertainties take up some line capacities and shrink the feasible region for base-case flows, while network flexibility tunes the base-case line flows and reduces the line capacities taken up by uncertainties.
+First, we reveal the mechanism of network flexibility in addressing the uncertainty-induced congestion.
+Assuming the renewable uncertainties follow Gaussian distributions, we derive an analytical form of the CCED problem that reveals the role of network flexibility in handling uncertainties.
+It turns out that renewable uncertainties take up some line capacities and shrink the feasible region for line flows, while network flexibility tunes the base-case line flows and reduces the line capacities taken up by uncertainties.
 With the help of network flexibility, transmission congestion is greatly mitigated so that the cost-effective generations can be better utilized.

-Second, we design an alternate iteration method to efficiently solve the CCED problem with network flexibility.
-The problem formulation is highly complex; however, by the property of its analytical form together with duality theory, we establish two subproblems with respect to generation variables and network variables.
-These two subproblems are both convex and easy to solve.
-A satisfactory solution to the original problem can be obtained by alternately solving these two subproblems.
-This work exploits the capability of network flexibility in handling the impact of uncertainties on operational economy.
+Second, based on the mechanism of network flexibility in congestion mitigation, an efficient alternate iteration solver is designed without discretizing the continuous variables of line susceptances.
+The CCED problem is decomposed into a master problem and a subproblem.
+The master problem optimizes generation dispatch scheme by treating line susceptances as a parameter, which is an SOCP problem.
+The linear subproblem is formulated using duality theory, which optimizes line susceptances to provide a better parameter for the master problem.
+A satisfactory solution can be obtained by alternately solving the master problem and subproblem.
+Further, we extend the proposed method to non-Gaussian uncertainty via GMM technique.